scottkleinman/graduate-program/README.md

 ### New Page

-1. Create a markdown file in `pages/` directory:
+1. Create a markdown file in `pages/` directory.
+It should have the following YAML front matter:

    ```markdown
    ---